the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // ]
 ~~~~~~~

 The `map()` method, like most other built-in array methods, iterates over all items.
 Internally a loop is running, like we have learned before when we have used the for statement for the `find()` and `filter()` functions, which helps you in the case of map to modify all items.
-You could also use an if-else statement in the callback function of the `map()` method to modify only specific items.
+For what it's worth, you could also use an if-else statement in the callback function of the `map()` method to modify only specific items.

-The built-in `reduce()` method is the hardest of all three to grasp and most developer pick it up only after being months into JavaScript.
+The built-in `reduce()` method is the most difficult of all three to grasp and most developers pick it up only after being months into JavaScript.
 So don't worry if you don't get and use it right away.
 However, I want to expose you to these popular methods, because you will certainly see them in your career as a JavaScript developer.

 So while `map()` allows you to modify every item and returns an array of the same size (e.g. `parents`), `reduce()` can alter the size or the whole structure (e.g. from array to object) of your array.
 The most straightforward example you will see out there is calculating the sum of numbers with the help of reduce: